 Plea Deals

 Plea deals are an essential part of our criminal justice system.
-Without them, our overloaded criminal courts would grind to a halt.
-Because plea deals circumvent the trial process, great care must be taken to avoid violating a defendant’s Constitutional rights.Â
+Without them, overloaded courts would grind to a halt.
+Because plea deals circumvent the trial process, great care must be taken to avoid violating a defendant’s constitutional rights.

 Â